tjworks/tapdata-docs-en/docs/cloud/quick-start/install-agent/agent-on-linux.md

 :::tip

-To view the Java version on your device, you can execute the `java-version` command.
+To view the Java version on your device, you can execute the `java -version` command.
 If Java is not already installed, you will need to manually install the Java environment.
 For instance, you can execute the command: `yum -y install java-1.8.0-openjdk`.

 :::